taj-ny/InputActions/README.md

 # Input Actions [![AUR Version](https://img.shields.io/aur/version/input-actions)](https://aur.archlinux.org/packages/input-actions)
-Input handler built on top of libinput and KWin, currently in a very early stage of development.
+Input handler that executes user-defined actions, currently in a very early stage of development.

 Supported environments: Plasma 6 Wayland

 # Features
 - Stroke gesture: draw any shape
-  - Can specify multiple strokes per gesture
+  - Multiple strokes can be specified for each gesture
 - Mouse gestures: press, stroke, swipe, wheel
   - Horizontal scrolling wheels are supported
   - Multiple mouse buttons can be specified (and all of them must be pressed in any order)